-Final Results for the Year Ended 31 December 2015
+Final Results for the Year Ended 31 December 2016

-The Board of CNE (AIM:CNEL), the AIM quoted engineering and technology solutions provider to the bioenergy sector, presents its final results for the year ended 31 December 2015.
+The Board of CNE (AIM:CNEL), the AIM quoted engineering and technology solutions provider to the bioenergy sector, presents its final results for the year ended 31 December 2016.

-The full version of the report and accounts for the year ended 31 December 2015 is be available from the Company's website www.chinanewenergy.co.uk and notification of posting of the accounts, together with the Notice of AGM, will shortly be sent to all shareholders.
+The full version of the report and accounts for the year ended 31 December 2016 is available from the Company's website www.chinanewenergy.co.uk and notification of posting of the accounts is being sent to all shareholders.
+Notice of the Company's AGM will be sent separately.